veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦if (isExVideoHeader == 1) {                                                         ¦                                                                                    ¦
 ¦  processVideoBody = true                                                           ¦  // CompositionTime Offset is implicitly set to zero.
 This optimization            ¦
 ¦                                                                                    ¦  // avoids transmitting an SI24 composition time value of zero over the wire.      ¦
-¦  // Interpret UB[4] bits as VideoPacketType instead of VideoCodecId.               ¦  // See the ExVideoTagBody section below for corresponding pseudocode.             ¦
+¦  // Interpret UB[4] bits as VideoPacketType instead of sound rate, size, and type. ¦  // See the ExVideoTagBody section below for corresponding pseudocode.             ¦
-¦  videoPacketType = UB[4] as VideoPacketType                                        ¦  CodedFramesX          = 3,                                                        ¦
+¦  videoPacketType = UB[4] as VideoPacketType    // at byte boundary after this read ¦  CodedFramesX          = 3,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
-¦  if (videoPacketType == VideoPacketType.TimestampOffsets) {                        ¦  // ExVideoTagBody does not contain video data.
+¦  while (videoPacketType == VideoPacketType.ModEx) {                                ¦  // ExVideoTagBody does not contain video data.
 Instead, it contains               ¦
-¦    do {                                                                            ¦  // an AMF-encoded metadata.
+¦    //                                                                              ¦  // an AMF-encoded metadata.
 Refer to the Metadata Frame section for               ¦
-¦      // Check the next bit to see if more offsets need processing.                 ¦  // an illustration of its usage.
+¦    // process the ModEx for the current videoPacketType                            ¦  // an illustration of its usage.
 For example, the metadata might include          ¦
-¦      hasMoreOffsets = UB[1];                                                       ¦  // HDR information.
+¦    //                                                                              ¦  // HDR information.
 This also enables future possibilities for expressing         ¦
 ¦                                                                                    ¦  // additional metadata meant for subsequent video sequences.                      ¦
-¦      // Fetch the next UB[3] bits as the timestamp offset type                     ¦  //                                                                                ¦
+¦    // Determine the size of the packet ModEx data in bytes (1-256)                 ¦  //                                                                                ¦
-¦      videoTimestampOffsetType = UB[3] as TimestampOffsetType;                      ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
+¦    modExDataSize = UI8 + 1                                                         ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
 ¦                                                                                    ¦  // at the top of this table should be ignored.                                    ¦
-¦      if (videoTimestampOffsetType == TimestampOffsetType.Nano) {                   ¦  Metadata              = 4,                                                        ¦
+¦    // Fetch the packet ModEx data based on its size                                ¦  Metadata              = 4,                                                        ¦
-¦        // Process Nano timestamp offset.                                           ¦                                                                                    ¦
+¦    modExData = UI8[modExDataSize]                                                  ¦                                                                                    ¦
-¦        //                                                                          ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
+¦                                                                                    ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
-¦        // The TimestampOffsetType.Nano enhances RTMP’s timescale accuracy and      ¦  //                                                                                ¦
+¦    // fetch the VideoPacketOptionType                                              ¦  //                                                                                ¦
-¦        // compatibility with formats like MP4, M2TS, and Safari's Media Source     ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
+¦    videoPacketModExType = UB[4] as VideoPacketModExType                            ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
-¦        // Extensions.
-It includes a 20-bit nanosecond offset to the current RTMP   ¦  // are mutually exclusive                                                         ¦
+¦                                                                                    ¦  // are mutually exclusive                                                         ¦
-¦        // timestamp, allowing for fine-tuned synchronization of a media message.   ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
+¦    // Update videoPacketType                                                       ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
-¦        //                                                                          ¦                                                                                    ¦
+¦    videoPacketType = UB[4] as VideoPacketType  // at byte boundary after this read ¦                                                                                    ¦
-¦        // This nanosecond offset ensures synchronization across various formats    ¦  // Turns on video multitrack mode                                                 ¦
+¦                                                                                    ¦  // Turns on video multitrack mode                                                 ¦
-¦        // and playback environments by adjusting the presentation time of a media  ¦  Multitrack            = 6,                                                        ¦
+¦    if (videoPacketModExType == VideoPacketModExType.TimestampOffsetNano) {         ¦  Multitrack            = 6,                                                        ¦
+¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦                                                                                    ¦
+¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  // ModEx is a special signal within the VideoPacketType enum that                 ¦
+¦      // Media Source Extensions.
+It ensures precise synchronization without        ¦  // serves to both modify and extend the behavior of the current packet.           ¦
-¦        // message without altering core RTMP timestamps.
-It should only be         ¦                                                                                    ¦
+¦      // altering core RTMP timestamps, applying only to the current media          ¦  // When this signal is encountered, it indicates the presence of                  ¦
+¦      // message.
+These adjustments enhance synchronization and timing              ¦  // additional modifiers or extensions, requiring further processing to            ¦
+¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  // adjust or augment the packet's functionality.
+ModEx can be used to             ¦
+¦      // integrity.                                                                 ¦  // introduce new capabilities or modify existing ones, such as                    ¦
-¦        // applied to the current media message.                                    ¦  // Signals timestamp offsets for fine tuning synchronization                      ¦
+¦      //                                                                            ¦  // enabling support for high-precision timestamps or other advanced               ¦
+¦      // NOTE:                                                                      ¦  // features that enhance the base packet structure.                               ¦
-¦        //                                                                          ¦  TimestampOffsets = 7,                                                             ¦
+¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦  ModEx                 = 7,                                                        ¦
-¦        // Fetch the unsigned 20-bit nanosecond offset.                             ¦                                                                                    ¦
+¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦                                                                                    ¦
-¦        videoTimestampNanoOffset = UB[20];                                          ¦  //  8 - Reserved                                                                  ¦
+¦      //   (just over 1 ms), allowing precise sub-millisecond adjustments.          ¦  //  8 - Reserved                                                                  ¦
-¦                                                                                    ¦  // ...                                                                            ¦
+¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  // ...                                                                            ¦
+¦      videoTimestampNanoOffset = bytesToUI24(modExData)                             ¦  // 14 - reserved                                                                  ¦
+¦                                                                                    ¦  // 15 - reserved                                                                  ¦
-¦        // TODO: Integrate this Nano offset with the timestamp handling logic to    ¦  // 14 - reserved                                                                  ¦
+¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦}                                                                                   ¦
-¦        // adjust the media message's presentation time accordingly.                ¦  // 15 - reserved                                                                  ¦
+¦      // to accurately adjust the presentation time.                                ¦                                                                                    ¦
-¦      }                                                                             ¦}                                                                                   ¦
+¦    }                                                                               ¦enum VideoPacketModExType {                                                         ¦
-¦    } while (hasMoreOffsets);                                                       ¦                                                                                    ¦
+¦  }                                                                                 ¦  TimestampOffsetNano   = 0,                                                        ¦
+¦                                                                                    ¦                                                                                    ¦
+¦  if (                                                                              ¦  // ...                                                                            ¦
+¦    videoPacketType != VideoPacketType.Metadata &&                                  ¦  // 14 - reserved                                                                  ¦
+¦    videoFrameType == VideoFrameType.Command                                        ¦  // 15 - reserved                                                                  ¦
+¦  ) {                                                                               ¦}                                                                                   ¦
+¦    videoCommand = UI8 as VideoCommand                                              ¦                                                                                    ¦
 ¦                                                                                    ¦enum VideoFourCc {                                                                  ¦
-¦    // Fetch videoPacketType once more after processing video timestamp offsets     ¦  //                                                                                ¦
+¦    // ExVideoTagBody has no payload if we got here.                                ¦  //                                                                                ¦
-¦    videoPacketType = UB[4] as VideoPacketType;                                     ¦  // Valid FOURCC values for signaling support of video codecs                      ¦
+¦    // Set boolean to not try to process the video body.                            ¦  // Valid FOURCC values for signaling support of video codecs                      ¦
-¦  }                                                                                 ¦  // in the enhanced FourCC pipeline.
+¦    processVideoBody = false                                                        ¦  // in the enhanced FourCC pipeline.
 In this context, support                      ¦
-¦                                                                                    ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
+¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
-¦  if (videoPacketType != VideoPacketType.Metadata &&                                ¦  // "connect" command.                                                             ¦
+¦    isVideoMultitrack = true;                                                       ¦  // "connect" command.                                                             ¦
-¦    videoFrameType == VideoFrameType.Command) {                                     ¦  //                                                                                ¦
-¦    videoCommand = UI8 as VideoCommand                                              ¦                                                                                    ¦
-¦                                                                                    ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
-¦    // ExVideoTagBody has no payload if we got here.                                ¦  Vp9         = makeFourCc("vp09"),                                                 ¦
-¦    // Set boolean to not try to process the video body.                            ¦  Av1         = makeFourCc("av01"),                                                 ¦
-¦    processVideoBody = false                                                        ¦  Avc         = makeFourCc("avc1"),                                                 ¦
-¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
-¦    isVideoMultitrack = true;                                                       ¦}                                                                                   ¦
-¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦                                                                                    ¦
+¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦  //                                                                                ¦
-¦                                                                                    ¦enum AvMultitrackType {                                                             ¦
-¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  //                                                                                ¦
-¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  // Used by audio and video pipeline                                               ¦
-¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  //                                                                                ¦
 ¦                                                                                    ¦                                                                                    ¦
+¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
+¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  Vp9         = makeFourCc("vp09"),                                                 ¦
+¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  Av1         = makeFourCc("av01"),                                                 ¦
+¦                                                                                    ¦  Avc         = makeFourCc("avc1"),                                                 ¦
-¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  OneTrack              = 0,                                                        ¦
+¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
 ¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦  ManyTracks            = 1,                                                        ¦
+Fetch the FOURCC for them      ¦}                                                                                   ¦
-¦      videoFourCc = FOURCC as VideoFourCc                                           ¦  ManyTracksManyCodecs  = 2,                                                        ¦
+¦      videoFourCc = FOURCC as VideoFourCc                                           ¦                                                                                    ¦
-¦    }                                                                               ¦                                                                                    ¦
+¦    }                                                                               ¦enum AvMultitrackType {                                                             ¦
-¦  } else {                                                                          ¦  //  3 - Reserved                                                                  ¦
+¦  } else {                                                                          ¦  //                                                                                ¦
-¦    videoFourCc = FOURCC as VideoFourCc                                             ¦  // ...                                                                            ¦
+¦    videoFourCc = FOURCC as VideoFourCc                                             ¦  // Used by audio and video pipeline                                               ¦
-¦  }                                                                                 ¦  // 15 - Reserved                                                                  ¦
+¦  }                                                                                 ¦  //                                                                                ¦
-¦}                                                                                   ¦}                                                                                   ¦
+¦}                                                                                   ¦                                                                                    ¦
+¦                                                                                    ¦  OneTrack              = 0,                                                        ¦
+¦                                                                                    ¦  ManyTracks            = 1,                                                        ¦
+¦                                                                                    ¦  ManyTracksManyCodecs  = 2,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
-¦                                                                                    ¦enum TimestampOffsetType {                                                          ¦
-¦                                                                                    ¦  Nano = 0,                                                                         ¦
+¦                                                                                    ¦  //  3 - Reserved                                                                  ¦
 ¦                                                                                    ¦  // ...                                                                            ¦
-¦                                                                                    ¦  // 6 - reserved                                                                   ¦
-¦                                                                                    ¦  // 7 - reserved                                                                   ¦
+¦                                                                                    ¦  // 15 - Reserved                                                                  ¦
 ¦                                                                                    ¦}                                                                                   ¦
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
 ¦                                                                         ExVideoTagBody Section                                                                          ¦